Tarun-015/GameFiX/README.md

-# InceptiX
+# InceptiX – "The Beginning of Esports Monetization"
-Simulate.
+[Simulate.
 Predict.
-Monetize
+Monetize]